anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw3.md

 }
 ```

-**Note: You should pass just the name of the maze file, such as `maze.txt` to `SolveableMaze`, not the longer path!
+**Note: You should pass just the name of the maze file, such as `maze.txt` to `SolveableMaze`, not the longer path that includes `src/main/resources/`!
 Once you make this change, executing with `mvn` won't work anymore, but that's okay.**

 To test your command line argument, first compile your code with `mvn compile`, then you should be able to test this part as follows: